RazorPageTraining/Part_4_CRUD/README.md

    ```
    > ![image](https://user-images.githubusercontent.com/47632993/204572344-4005b6a9-2cdc-468c-804a-6338a70b0972.png)

 3. "TrainingRazor" name on this command is the folder name of the project.
-The name is depends on you.
+The name depends on you.
 4. System will open the project on your Code Editor.
 5. Other than that, by using VS Code, you can just drag project folder on VS Code and and trust the author.
 6. If VS Code authorize you to insert some assets, just click ***Yes/Accept***